 XRP is the native token fuelling the XRP ledger open-source software.
-There’s a total supply of 100 billion XRP, 55 billion of which were released in several giveaways to companies and individuals at launch in 2013.
+There’s a total market capitalization of 100 billion XRP.

 XRP not only has one of the fastest confirmation times in the industry but also is capable of handling around 1,500 transactions per second.

 Although the total supply is large in comparison with other digital assets, not all XRP is circulating in the market.
 The Ripple Labs company still holds a high percentage of the total supply, which is reserved for the ongoing funding and development of RippleNET.

 A big part of the XRP value proposition derives from the fact that a certain amount of XRP coins are burned after every transaction, making it deflationary by nature.
 Also, XRP requires a minimum of 20 XRP for every new wallet address assigned.